C-D-Lewis/node-microservices/apps/monitor/README.md

 | `TEMP_COLD` | Number | Minimum comfortable temperature. |
 | `TEMP_HOT` | Number | Maximum comfortable temperature. |

-### `conduit.js`

-Send a Conduit packet on a schedule.

-For this plugin, the entire `ARGS` object is the packet to be sent.

 ### `delays.js`

 Show state of select National Rail lines on connected LEDs.